-Adventure wildlife travelers have two great reasons to get to Churchill, Manitoba on Canada’s Hudson Bay: beluga whales in the summer and polar bears in the fall.
+Adventure wildlife travelers have two great reasons to get to Churchill, Manitoba on Canada’s Hudson Bay: to swim with beluga whales in the summer (update: this is no longer allowed) and to see polar bears in the fall.
+Some even will venture on a walk with polar bears safari!

 What is the Fastest Way to Get to Churchill?